 One of the most common surgical emergencies globally is appendicitis.
-It appears that the incidence of appendicitis in North America has declined, but this is not so in other countries.
+Although it appears that the incidence of appendicitis in North America has declined, this is not so in other countries.
 In many developing countries, appendicitis still accounts for most surgical cases.
 For general surgeons, appendicitis can be a dilemma because the disorder frequently presents at night and during weekends.
 Fortunately, in most cases, appendicitis is uncomplicated and easily treated with a surgical procedure.

-- Describe the anatomy of the appendix.
+- Describe the anatomy of the appendix

-- List the contraindications for laparoscopic appendectomy.
+- List the contraindications for laparoscopic appendectomy

-- Describe the surgical steps in both an open and laparoscopic appendectomy.
+- Describe the surgical steps in both an open and laparoscopic appendectomy

 This continuing education activity is approved for 1.75 CE credits by the Association of Surgical Technologists, Inc., for continuing education for the Certified Surgical Technologist and Certified Surgical First Assistant.
 This recognition does not imply that AST approves or endorses any product or products that are discussed or mentioned in enduring material.